Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Introduction

 where random variable $r_i=\langle X_i, X_{i-1}\rangle$ has density~$f_{\mathcal{L}}(r_i)$.
 The resulting model will be referred to as the Markov Random Geometric Graph (MRGG) and is described with Figure~\ref{fig:model}.

-\paragraph{Temporal Dynamic Networks: MRGG estimation strategy}
+\paragraph{Temporal Dynamic Networks: MRGG estimation strategy.}

-Seldom growth models exist for temporal dynamic network modeling, see \cite{rossetti2018community} for a review.
+Seldom growth models exist for temporal dynamic network modeling, see~\cite{rossetti2018community} for a review.
 In our model, we add one node at a time making a Markovian jump from the previous latent position.
 It results in

 as pictured in Figure~\ref{fig:model}.
 Namely, we observe how a new node connects to the previous ones.
-For such dynamic, we aim at estimating the model, namely envelope $p$ and respectively latitude~$f_{\mathcal L}$.
-These functions capture in a simple function on~$\Omega=[-1,1]$ the range of interaction of nodes (represented by $p$) and respectively the dynamic of the jumps in latent space (represented by~$f_{\mathcal L}$), where, in abscissa $\Omega$, values $r=\langle X_i,X_j\rangle$ near $1$ corresponds to close point $X_i\simeq X_j$ while values close to~$-1$ corresponds to antipodal points $X_i\simeq -X_j$.
+For such dynamic, we aim at estimating the model, namely envelope $\mathbf p$ and respectively latitude~$f_{\mathcal L}$.
+These functions capture in a simple function on~$\Omega=[-1,1]$ the range of interaction of nodes (represented by $\mathbf p$) and respectively the dynamic of the jumps in latent space (represented by~$f_{\mathcal L}$), where, in abscissa $\Omega$, values $r=\langle X_i,X_j\rangle$ near $1$ corresponds to close point $X_i\simeq X_j$ while values close to~$-1$ corresponds to antipodal points $X_i\simeq -X_j$.
 These functions may be non-parametric.

-{\it From snapshots of the graph at different time steps, can we recover envelope and latitude functions?} This paper proves that it is possible under mild conditions on the Markovian dynamic of the latent points and our approach is summed up with Figure~\ref{approach}.
+{\it From snapshots of the graph at different time steps, can we recover envelope and latitude functions?} We prove that it is possible under mild conditions on the Markovian dynamic of the latent points and our approach is summed up with Figure~\ref{approach}.